Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 <img width="750" alt="Lot_Summary" src="https://user-images.githubusercontent.com/88467263/145695990-5322f990-5f02-41bd-b739-e993efbada40.PNG">

+### Problem:
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current        manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+### Findings:
-Based on the dated for Lot_Summary Manufacturing_Lot 1 and 2 show a variance well under 100 PSI.
+* Based on the dated for Lot_Summary Manufacturing_Lot 1 and 2 show a variance well under 100 PSI.
 Lot3 show a variance of 170.29 which exceeds tge 100 PSI limit for suspension coils.

 ## T-Tests on Suspension Coils